niftools/blender_niftools_addon/docs/development/testframework/index.rst

     blender-nosetests.bat --help

-* The tests will run on the currently installed plugin (*not* your checked out version!) so usually ensure you re-install after making edits to add-on files.
+* The tests will run on the currently installed addon (*not* your checked out version!) so usually ensure you re-install after making edits to add-on files.
 * Beware that the output can be rather verbose, so you may have to scroll quite a bit to see the relevant backtrace.

 Also, see the